 Skip to main content

-This quickstart runs a single agentic transaction end-to-end on Sepolia testnet using x402.
+This quickstart runs a single agentic transaction end-to-end on Base Sepolia using x402, in the recommended brickken-relayed mode (Brickken signs and broadcasts).

 1. Install and authenticate